7phs/area-51/README.md

 The tool launches, processes existing files and listens changes of reference and raw files till a user stops it.
 It processes changes in data (appending, replacing of file, etc.) in real time.

+A user ables to launch the tool even source files are not on the place.
+The tool will process it if a user puts files on a place identified by CLI options `--reference` and `--raw`.

 Log messages inform a user that exising data is completely processed.
 A user stop the tool at proper time, when files will not change, or by another reason.